|

 one of the most diverse dive destinations in the Caribbean.

-of the most popular dive sites on Grand Cayman are located off the western
+dive sites on Grand Cayman are located off the western shore in an area

-shore in an area known as the West Wall.
-Many of this area's dive sites
+known as the West Wall.
+Many of this area's dive sites are located just

-reef dives are suitable for novice divers and snorkelers as well.
+are suitable for novice divers and snorkelers as well.

 As Grand Cayman is known